 My Nonprofit Reviews

-Review for Hands Across the Sea, Inc., New Bedford, MA, USA
+Review for Hands Across the Sea, Inc., Boston, MA, USA

 Harriet Linskey called me at my school in St. David, Grenada just eight months into my 2-year Peace Corps service.
 I was at a school with no special ed. teacher and I was busy conducting remedial literacy pull-outs for half of the week with the slower students.
 I had no curriculum and no beginner-level books.
 I told Harriet in our conversation that we needed leveled, Basal readers for my students in addition to some bright, new titles to share with the teachers.
 Hurricane Ivan came through in 2004 and destroyed whatever library was in existence before and 6 years later, there had been no attempt to make it new again.
 Most of the students would have read through their teacher's limited, classroom libraries and most of the titles had faded and were really worn or outdated.